Odell Stroud, Jr., JD

 Marisa Lewis received a Bachelor of Science degree in Pharmacy from Texas Southern

-University, a Doctor of Pharmacy (PharmD) degree from Florida A & M University and
+University, a Doctor of Pharmacy (PharmD) degree from Florida A&M University and a

 from Tulane University School of Public Health & Tropical Medicine.